YDD9/YDD9-YDD9.github.io/_posts/2016-12-14-Git from zero.markdown

 That command does the same thing as the previous one, but the target directory is called mylibgit.

-+ Download only changes from repository
++ Download code changes from repository

 Incorporates changes from a remote repository into the current branch.
 In its default mode, `git pull` is shorthand for `git fetch` followed by `git merge FETCH_HEAD`.